locka99/opcua/README.md

 * Implementations in Java, JavaScript etc. would be vulnerable to fluctuating memory consumption, performance issues
 * An implementation in Rust should deliver C/C++ levels of performance without some of the risks

 HOWEVER, there are a number of mature OPC UA libraries for other platforms.
-Bugs in logic are possible and likely, certain features are also likely to be unimplemented.
+Bugs in logic are likely, and certain features found elsewhere may be implemented.

 All communication is over TCP, optionally encrypted and defined by a bunch of services that the server must / may implement and the client must / may call to connect, subscribe, browse etc. The standard is